Tuesdays at 6pm (see dates below) - "The Mirror of Maine" Book Series

 We're thrilled to partner with NHS to offer this new book club!
 All NHS students are welcome to join.
 The Chapters meet one Wednesday a month during Knight time in the school library.
 Books of all genres are chosen for discussion.
 Copies of the current month's book are available in the school library.

-Next meeting: Wednesday, November 20th at 10:30am in the NHS library - I'll Give You the Sun by Jandy Nelson
+Next meeting: Wednesday, Jan.
+15th at 10:30am in the NHS library - With the Fire on High by Elizabeth Acevedo

 The Genealogy Club meets on the first and third Friday of each month from 1 p.m. to 3 p.m.
 The club has a number of online resources for genealogical research including American Ancestors, Family Search, Heritage Quest, and Rootsweb.
 For local history, the library has nine volumes of Maine Families, vital records for South Berwick, Berwick, and North Berwick, and yearbooks for Noble High School and histories of surrounding towns.
 If possible, bring your own laptop.